January 30, 2025

 Loretta Ford, ‘Mother’ of the Nurse Practitioner Field, Dies at 104

-x Loretta Ford, who co-founded the first academic program for nurse practitioners in 1965, then spent decades transforming the field of nursing into an area of serious clinical practice, education and research, died on Jan.
+Loretta Ford, who co-founded the first academic program for nurse practitioners in 1965, then spent decades transforming the field of nursing into an area of serious clinical practice, education and research, died on Jan.
 22 at her home in Wildwood, Fla.
 She was 104.
 Her daughter, Valerie Monrad, confirmed the death.
-Today there
+Today there are more

 Loretta Ford, ‘Mother’ of the Nurse Practitioner Field, Dies at 104 Read More »